kf106/SOULS-contract/README.md

-# PICT - the Social Media Portrait NFT
+# SOULS - the Social Media Portrait NFT
 [![build](https://github.com/kf106/PICT-contract/actions/workflows/Build.yml/badge.svg)](https://github.com/kf106/PICT-contract/actions/workflows/Build.yml)
 [![tests](https://github.com/kf106/PICT-contract/actions/workflows/Tests.yml/badge.svg)](https://github.com/kf106/PICT-contract/actions/workflows/Tests.yml)

-The Social Media Portrait Token (PICT) is an NFT contract based on a modification of the OpenZeppelin ERC721 implementation.
+The Social Media Portrait Token (SOULS) is an NFT contract based on a modification of the OpenZeppelin ERC721 implementation.

 # What does it do?
-PICT solves the problems of *integrity* and *persistence* for NFTs by storing the actual data of the icon on the blockchain.
+SOULS solves the problems of *integrity* and *persistence* for NFTs by storing the actual data of the icon on the blockchain.
 For ownership or licensing of the materials pointed to, you're still going to need a legal contract, or perhaps some kind of game integration.

 Yes, it's gas expensive.
 I wouldn't deploy it on Ethereum in a hurry.

 # Use cases

-To demonstrate the use of the contract, we have implemented the [PICT website](https://pict.fi), where the user can log in using their social media profile, and subsequently authorize and mint an NFT of their profile picture, their name, and headline or description.
+To demonstrate the use of the contract, we have implemented the [Souls website](https://souls.fi), where the user can log in using their social media profile, and subsequently authorize and mint an NFT of their profile picture, their name, and headline or description.

 We have thought of the following other uses: